 Garmin watches are equipped with wrist-type optical heart rate, which supports 24/7 heart rate monitoring and heart rate interval setting, where you can easily view related data~

 In addition to regular and effective exercise, you should also pay attention to your lifestyle habits.
-Obesity is not just caused by laziness, it is also related with stress and sleep.
+Because obesity is not caused by “laziness,” it is also related with stress and sleep.

 Garmin watches support 24/7 monitoring of stress and sleep, which can help you to make the appropriate adjustments to improve.